Can You Use Vinegar to Kill Mold?

 Inspect for Discoloration

-If the mold has left grout or other finishes discolored, you will need to use a solution of oxygen-based bleach to remove the stains.
+If the mold has left grout or other finishes discolored, use oxygen-based bleach to remove the stains.
 Oxygen bleach will not kill mold spores but is very effective for removing stains.

 The Spruce / Cristina Tudor